nandi-exe/unit2_2024/README.md

 Performing numerical computations and data manipulation.

 ### Data Collection and Sorting: Success Criteria 1 & 3 (Remote part)
 Server sensors can sometimes experience downtime or inconsistencies, leading to missing or irregular readings.
-To ensure data accuracy and reliability, we need to identify a continuous 48-hour period (2880 readings) where data is complete and consistent.
-Step 3,4, and 5 allows us to filter out unreliable data and focus on analyzing high-quality, uninterrupted information based on previous sensor readings.
+To ensure data accuracy and reliability, we must identify a continuous 48-hour period (2880 readings) where data is complete and consistent.
+Steps 3, 4, and 5 allow us to filter out unreliable data and focus on analyzing high-quality, uninterrupted information based on previous sensor readings.

 #### Code Breakdown
 **Part 1: Data Collection and Organization